jkoniecznyy/LicNodejs/README.md

 * Vue 2.6

 ## Setup
 To run this project on localhost you should have Node, Mongo and Vue already installed on your computer.
-Then you can install it locally using npm:
+Then you can install it locally using npm.

+To use https you need to generate your own cert.pem and key.pem to put them in './config/certificates/'!

 ```
 $ cd ../LicNodejs/